Lambda Overview

 # Lambda Dashboard

-Lambda dashboard allows you to see the total number of lambdas, as well as the number of triggers you have.
+The dashboard allows you to see the total number of lambdas, as well as the number of triggers you have.
 In addition to it, you can filter your lambdas by name and by the trigger type.
 Filtering by trigger type is especially useful if you have many lambdas in your system, some serving your external API requests, and others doing some background processing.
+Here you can see the list of currently supported triggers.

 Clicking on the refresh button refreshes the lambda information.
 You can toggle between the table view and the card view on the left.
 Last but not least, the